 After transitioning my 13 month old to a floor bed a little over a year ago I realized how foreign of an idea a floor bed really was to the modern day parent, YET how beneficial it actually turned out to be for us.
 It started when I shared my daughter’s new “big girl” room on my blog and when people saw her bed they went nuts for it!
 Unbeknownst to me I became the toddler floor bed guru and from that moment on my inbox flooded with inquires about her bed.
+Oh and don’t forget to have a company similar to Future Services around to make sure your new bed is all clear and free of bed bugs.
+But I digress.
 Still, to this day, it is what people most associate my name with.
 For this reason, I thought I would do a ‘toddler floor beds 101’ post for those still unfamiliar with the concept of a floor bed for toddlers!

 A floor bed can be as simple as just that.
 A bed on the floor!
 The idea was developed as a part of a broader method (The Montessori Method) created by an Italian physician and educator named Dr. Maria Montessori.
 This method is essentially a complete way of thinking and learning for a child that is based solely around their needs.
 The method is known to be “child-centered” and stresses freedom and independence within limits.
 The floor bed is an extension of the idea that everything a child needs should be accessible and at their level.
 In their bedroom that would include things such as books, toys and furniture.
 This creates that essential freedom of movement within the child’s room and allows them to safely navigate their own space.
 The most important aspect of creating a Montessori space for your children is making sure the room is completely childproof (nothing harmful to them/ mounted furniture etc.) so they can explore without the risk of hurting themselves.
 The floor bed itself is a huge part of the room.
 It gives the children the independence to explore while at the same it teaches them their own body sleep ques.
 When transitioning my oldest there were days in the beginning where she fell asleep on the floor, or in her teepee but after the shock of the independence wore off she realized the bed was her resting place and she wanted to go there to sleep.
 Having the bed on the floor not only gives her the independence to freely move in and out but it teaches her that she can use her bed for other ways to relax as well.
 I can’t tell you the amount of times I walk in her room to find her reading books with her 14-month-old sister just sitting on the bed curled up together.
 I couldn’t ask for more!
 Her bed is no longer looked at in a negative way but a place she knows she can relax and be comfortable in.
 THAT is the ultimate goal (in my opinion) of a floor bed.